Cami101/signalRchat/README.md

 In this sample, we demonstrate how to broadcast messages with SignalR Service and Azure Function in serverless.

-Also, much of the code in this repo is copied from the [Azure SignalR Bidirectional Chat Code Sample](https://github.com/aspnet/AzureSignalR-samples/tree/main/samples/DotnetIsolated-BidirectionChat).

 ## Prerequisites

 * [Azure Function Core Tools](https://learn.microsoft.com/azure/azure-functions/functions-run-local)